m3dwards/longmynd.org/content/sites/long-mynd.md

 **Paragliders**

-**PG1** bottom landing fieldis owned by the National Trust and **should not be used from May to July** except for unplanned landings/emergency landings only.
+**PG1** bottom landing fieldis owned by the National Trust and **should not be used from May to July** except for 'unplanned/emergency landings' only.
 No deliberate top to bottom flights allowed to this field.\
 **Land in the topmost part of the field, carry to the top gate to derig\
 Always close the gate behind you** – if it’s open, close it anyway.